mohibullahkamal/video-store/README.md

 Holds the eventual result of an asynchronous operation.
 So basically when an async operation completes it could either result in a value or an error.
 A 'Promise' basically promises you that it will return the result of asynchronous operation.

 #### 3. Async/await:
+Introduced with ES6/7.
+Simplifies callback and promises features...

 ___